Fish crow

 Diet and Nutrition

-Food is taken mainly from the ground or shallow water where the bird hovers and plucks food items out of the water with its feet.
-The fish crow is omnivorous.
-It feeds on small crustaceans, such as crabs and shrimps, other invertebrates, stranded fish, and live fish if the situation favors their capture, eggs and nestlings of birds, small reptiles, the fruits of many trees, peanuts, and grains, as well as human scraps where available.
+Fish crows are omnivorous.
+They feed on small crustaceans, such as crabs and shrimps, other invertebrates, stranded fish, and live fish if the situation favors their capture, eggs, and nestlings of birds, small reptiles, the fruits of many trees, peanuts, and grains, as well as human scraps where available and carrion.

 Mating Habits